chrisammon3000/aws-cdk-ec2-weaviate/README.md

 [Configuration and credential file settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)

 ### Weaviate Configuration
-Configuring Weaviate requires 3 steps:
+Weaviate is configured using EC2 user data in `src/config.sh`.
+There are 3 main steps:
-1. Download the Docker Compose file.
+1. Download the Docker Compose file from [Weaviate](https://weaviate.io/developers/weaviate/installation/docker-compose).
 2. Update the Docker Compose file to configure Weaviate to persist data and automatically restart on reboot.
 3. Run the Docker Compose file.

+All of these steps are handled by the user data script, but keep in mind that if any changes are made the script may need to be updated.

 #### Download the Docker Compose File
 Run the command to download a Docker Compose file for Weaviate.
 To configure Docker Compose via the download URL visit https://weaviate.io/developers/weaviate/installation/docker-compose and use the Configurator.